 10 Tools Every Grower Needs for Cannabis Cultivation

 Harvest time for an amateur cannabis cultivator can be a bit tricky.
 When harvest time approaches, how do you know when it's time to cut and dry?
-Professionals rely on experience, but if this is your first or second grow, you'll want to have an LED Loupe Light in your back pocket.
+Professionals rely on experience, but if this is your first or second grow, you'll want to have a 30x/60x LED illuminated magnifier in your back pocket.

-Having a magnifying glass on hand, or better yet, an LED Loupe Light, facilitates trichome assessment.
+Having a magnifying glass on hand, or better yet, our of our LED loupes, makes inspecting trichomes easier.
 Using the magnifying lens, you can peer deep into the fresh flower to see how far along the hairs and resin have come.
 Daily checks on flower development with this small handheld accessory will have big payoffs on the quality of your final harvest.